apache/kudu/docs/design-docs/scan-tokens.md

 Along with the serializable scan token, the API will provide a location hint containing the replicas hosting the data.
-This will be done via the existing replica location APIs (`org.kududb.client.LocatedTablet` in the Java client, and `std::vector<KuduTabletServer*>` in the C++ client).
+This will be done via the existing replica location APIs (`org.apache.kudu.client.LocatedTablet` in the Java client, and `std::vector<KuduTabletServer*>` in the C++ client).

 Initially, the scan token API should support creating a single token per tablet